davedoesdemos/IoTtoEvents/IoTtoEventHubs.md

         private static HttpClient client = new HttpClient();
 ```

-Here we have puplic static async Task, indicating that this will spawn multiple tasks.
+Here we have puplic static async Task, indicating that this will spawn multiple tasks, you'll need to change this since the default is a standard function which returns one value and exits.
+Since we have one array coming in and then multiple messages going out we need to branch the code out.
 Each task will write a single element from the incoming array to the SQL Server output.
 We're using tasks here to avoid latency on each event being processed, otherwise the function would need to wait for a response before processing the next element.
 You can see the trigger in this line with the IoT Hub connection.
 I also added a Consumer Group (under "built in endpoints on the IoT Hub interface) for this function app.
 This consumer group ensures that this function has its own pointer within the data in the hub.
 If you create a second function, use a second consumer group to ensure both get all of the data.
 To scale you could also have two functions in the same consumer group, with each processing some of the data.
 Finally we have the Event Hub output.
 This will be the sink for the function.
 In all of these demos we write the incoming data out to a log so you can see what's happening.
 This is useful for troubleshooting but not necessary in a production envoironment.